Financial Aid and Scholarships

-This program provides unsubsidized federal Direct loans to students who do not qualify, in whole or in part, for the subsidized Federal Direct Stafford Loan.
-All Graduate level Stafford loans are Unsubsidized.
+This program provides unsubsidized Federal Direct Loans to undergraduate and graduate students who do not have to demonstrate federally defined need.
 Unsubsidized loans are not eligible for the federal government payment of interest while the student is in school.
 The student may make interest-only payments while in school, or the interest will be added to the loan balance.
-The interest rate for the Federal Direct Unsubsidized Stafford Loan is fixed.
-For current interest rates, visit the Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.
-The student is responsible for the interest that accrues while in school, during their six-month grace period, and any authorized deferment periods.
-The federal government has set loan limits: $2,000–$5,500 for the first academic year of undergraduate study (up to 44 credits); $2,000–$6,500 for the second academic year (45–89 credits); and $2,000–$7,500 an academic year for the remaining years of undergraduate study.
+The interest rate for the Federal Direct Unsubsidized Loan is fixed.
+For current interest rates, visit the U. S. Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.
+Students are responsible for the interest that accrues while in school, during their six-month grace period, and during any authorized deferment periods.
+The federal government has set annual borrowing limits of $2,000–$5,500 for the first academic year of undergraduate study (up to 44 credits); $2,000–$6,500 for the second academic year (45–89 credits); and $2,000–$7,500 an academic year for the remaining years of undergraduate study.
+Undergraduate borrowing limits vary based on the borrower's dependency status as indicated by the FAFSA.
 Graduate and doctoral students may borrow up to $20,500 per year.

-Lifetime (aggregate) Stafford Loan borrowing limits by academic program: A student may borrow up to an aggregate limit of:
+Lifetime (aggregate) Stafford Loan borrowing limits by academic program

 Additional Federal Direct Unsubsidized Stafford Loan

-Dependent undergraduate students whose parents are denied access to the Federal Direct Parent Loan for Undergraduate Students program may be eligible for additional Federal Direct Unsubsidized Stafford Loan funding.
-Students with fewer than 90 credits may borrow a maximum of $4,000 a year in additional funds above the maximum Federal Direct Stafford Loan annual limits (but may not exceed aggregate limits).
-Students who have earned 90 credits or more may borrow a maximum of an additional $5,000 per year (but may not exceed aggregate limits).
+Dependent undergraduate students whose parents are denied access to the Federal Direct PLUS Loan may be eligible for additional Federal Direct Unsubsidized Loan.
+Students with fewer than 90 credits may borrow up to $4,000 a year in additional funds above the maximum Federal Direct Stafford Loan annual limits (but may not exceed aggregate limits).
+Students who have earned 90 credits or more may borrow up to an additional $5,000 per year (but may not exceed aggregate limits).
 Not all applicants will qualify for the maximums in additional funding.
-The Federal Direct Unsubsidized Stafford Loan may be used to replace expected family contribution, but total Direct loan (subsidized and unsubsidized) borrowing cannot exceed the cost of attendance.
+The Federal Direct Unsubsidized Loan may be used to replace the Expected Family Contribution, but total Federal Direct Loan (subsidized and unsubsidized) borrowing cannot exceed the Cost of Attendance.

 Students must complete a FAFSA each year to participate in this loan program.